erSubhashThapa/100daysofcode/r2-log.md

   ]
   ```

-  But the other two didn't.
+  But the other two didn't have those settings in their `.eslintrc.json` file.

   ## Global Vs Local `eslint_plugin_html`